 Recycle Paper with PaperRetriever

-The PaperRetriever program is a free fund raising program for schools, churches and other community-based organizations.
+The PaperRetriever program is a free paper recycling program for schools, churches and other community-based organizations within the Dallas/Fort Worth area.
 The program offers rebates based on volume and market price.
 For many participants the PaperRetriever program is an effective fundraising strategy.
 To maximize revenue your school and the community need to be educated about program benefits and included in your success.
 The more you recycle, the more you earn!

 Moore Recycling provides your school or non-profit group with a familiar green recycling bin.
 We’ll schedule the bin to be emptied on a regular basis as needed.